Charter Operator Liability and Part 135 Accident Claims

 The NTSB Investigation and Civil Claims Are Not the Same Thing

-That distinction can matter in charter cases because the entities involved may be numerous and their roles may overlap factually while diverging legally.
 The NTSB investigation may help develop the technical record, but civil claims may still require separate analysis of operator responsibility, contractual structure, maintenance relationships, and other issues not resolved simply by identifying the probable cause of the accident.
 The firm discusses that broader relationship in How NTSB Investigations Affect Civil Aviation Claims.

 Why These Cases Often Feel More Personal